CS236340/restorable_topology/README.md

 # Implementing a restorable logical topology
+(This project has been tested with RYU version 4.2)

 This project is an attempt to implement the MM-SRLG algorithm presented in the paper "Restorable Logical Topology in the Face of No or Partial Traffic Demand Knowledge" by Prof. Reuven Cohen and Dr. Gabi Nakibly.